 Camera, tripod, backpack, warm overalls, headlamp, warm drink, guiding services and approximately two and a half hours of searching for and photographing the aurora.

 You should bring warm clothes to wear under your overalls, as well as warm insulated winter boots for your feet.
 Please bring your own SD memory card(s) – a minimum of two to four gigabytes of storage space is recommended.
 Memory cards are also available for purchase if needed (8GB for 200 SEK).
 Transfers to the start point are not included.
+Travel insurance is not included(we recommend getting cover with our preferred partner World Nomads).

 Tours depart from Abisko Turiststation at 8pm and last two and a half hours.
 You should be prepared for cold conditions and be able to walk a total of 2km unaided – there may be deep snow.
 If you have any physical limitations that may affect your ability to walk on this tour, please contact us in advance so we can discuss your requirements.